Guides

 A good net zero target will have the following qualities:

-• A clear timeframe for achievement - with short and long term milestones
+• A clear timeframe for achievement that includes short AND long term milestones

-• Easy to comprehend how and why the target will lead to the reductions expected
+• Easy to comprehend rationality behind how and why the target will lead to the expected reductions

 • Any assumptions around measurement (scopes & emissions boundaries) are clearly stated